What is the Shekinah glory?

 Question: "What is the Shekinah glory?"

 Answer: The word shekinah does not appear in the Bible, but the concept clearly does.
-The Jewish rabbis coined this extra-biblical expression, a form of a Hebrew word that literally means "he caused to dwell," signifying that it was a divine visitation of the presence or dwelling of JEHOVAH God on this earth.
+The Jewish rabbis coined this extra-biblical expression, a form of a Hebrew word that literally means “he caused to dwell,” signifying that it was a divine visitation of the presence or dwelling of the Lord God on this earth.
 The Shekinah was first evident when the Israelites set out from Succoth in their escape from Egypt.
-There it appeared as a cloudy pillar in the day and a fiery pillar by night: “After leaving Succoth they camped at Etham on the edge of the desert.
+There the Lord appeared in a cloudy pillar in the day and a fiery pillar by night: “After leaving Succoth they camped at Etham on the edge of the desert.
 By day the LORD went ahead of them in a pillar of cloud to guide them on their way and by night in a pillar of fire to give them light, so that they could travel by day or night.
-Neither the pillar of cloud by day nor the pillar of fire by night left its place in front of the people” (Exodus 13:20-22).
+Neither the pillar of cloud by day nor the pillar of fire by night left its place in front of the people” (Exodus 13:20–22).

 God spoke to Moses out of the pillar of cloud in Exodus 33, assuring him that His Presence would be with the Israelites (v.
 9).
 Verse 11 says God spoke to Moses “face to face” out of the cloud, but when Moses asked to see God’s glory, God told Him, “You cannot see My face; for no man shall see Me, and live” (v.
 20).
 So, apparently, the visible manifestation of God’s glory was somewhat muted.
 When Moses asked to see God’s glory, God hid Moses in the cleft of a rock, covered him with His hand, and passed by.
 Then He removed His hand, and Moses saw only His back.
 This would seem to indicate that God’s glory is too awesome and powerful to be seen completely by man.